1. Introduction to Work Hours and Overtime Regulations

 Given the potential health risks associated with night work, employers must take additional precautions to ensure the well-being of their night-shift employees.

-Employers are obligated to provide regular health check-ups for night workers.
-This ensures early detection of any health issues that might arise due to unconventional work hours.
+Employers are required to provide routine health examinations for night workers.
+This ensures the early detection of any health problems that may be caused by non-standard work hours.

 Overtime Caps and Employee Rights